NikitaKarmakarP/Leetcode/README.md

 30. Valid Arrangement of Pairs(30th nov)

 # POTD of December (2024)
-1. Check If N and Its Double Exist
+1. Check If N and Its Double Exist(1st dec)
+2. Check If a Word Occurs As a Prefix of Any Word in a Sentence(2nd dec)